 When you configure an external SFTP server, NSX Manager backups are automatically scheduled at regular intervals.
 You can check and modify the backup interval in the NSX Manager UI.
 SDDC Manager VM backups are not scheduled automatically.
 Use the Cloud Foundation API to set a backup schedule for the SDDC Manager VM.
 See Configure a Backup Schedule for SDDC Manager VM.

 To configure an external SFTP server, perform the following steps:

 - The external SFTP server must support ECDSA SSH public key.

 - Only a user with the ADMIN role can perform this task.
 See User and Group Management.

 - You will need the SHA256 fingerprint of RSA key of the SFTP server.

-- In the SDDC Manager dashboard, select Administration > Backup.
+- In the SDDC Manager dashboard, select Administration > Backup Configuration.

-- Enter the FQDN or IP address of the backup server.
+- Enter the IP address of the backup server.
 Ensure that the server is available for the successful configuration.